hantsy/jakartaee8-starter-boilerplate/docs/04test.md

 If you run the tests, you will got a failure about authorization.

-Follow these steps to load the server certification to your client's JDK.
+Follow these steps to import the server certification and make it trust by your client's JDK.

 * Export the certification from the `jks` file in the *${server.config.dir}/resources/security* folder of OpenLiberty server.
   ```bash